dviniciusbonin/poc-performance-nest/README.md

-# POC - Perfmonce test in nest
+# POC - Perfmance test in nest

 The goal of this repository is to analyze performance between Express and Fastify in NestJS.
 For this test, a simple example of Fibonacci implementation is used.